Vibe Coding vs Agentic Engineering: Why, What, and How (2026 Complete Guide)

 3. What is the main difference between vibe coding and agentic engineering?

-4. Which one should I use — vibe coding or agentic engineering?
+4. Which one should I use?

 5. Is vibe coding bad?